qiasoft-docs/qia-mdx-reader/about.markdown

 ## Q&A

-Are the Qia mdx Reader application published?
+Is any of the Qia mdx Reader applications published?

 * The application is not yet published
 * I may publish it later if ready and necessary (I may never publish it because the creation of this application is my proof of concept of what a good software apllication should and could be; it is more about prototyping and product design and programming design)